OFFICER TRAINING

 Yes, during off duty periods.
 Phones are permitted during the working days if needed for educational purposes and granted on a case-by-case basis by Flight Staff.

-When do you have to wake up?
+When do I have to wake up?

 Timings vary based on training to be carried out that day, however you can expect to start your day at approximately 6am.